AMM & DEX Venues

 Why does the 1% pool show a — age all the time?

 The 1% pool trades very infrequently.
-Its price comes from the last recorded swap, which may
+Its price comes from the last recorded swap, which may be days old.
+The — means no live swap has been observed since you subscribed.
+Once a swap occurs the Age column will update.

 The V4 TWAP chart is blank — why?